filby89/spgc-eprevention-icassp2024/readme.md

 Notes:

+1. Keep in mind that **the training set does not contain any relapses** (since this is an unsupervised task).
+As a result, participants should use the training set to build their models, and use the annotated relapses in the validation set in order to evaluate their solutions.
+The test set will be used for the final evaluation of the challenge.
+2. Participants are allowed to use validation data and relapse annotations only for evaluating their solutions and not for training their models.
+We will only accept unsupervised methods (regarding the relapse annotations) for the challenge.
-1. There is the possibility that for some days we did not have any data (e.g., the day_index in the corresponding dataframe is missing).
+3. There is the possibility that for some days we did not have any data (e.g., the day_index in the corresponding dataframe is missing).
 In this case, the participants must also predict the relapse state of the patient for this day and include it in their submission.
-2. Participants are allowed to send multiple submissions (up to 5), however from each team we will evaluate only the last two sent.
+4. Participants are allowed to send multiple submissions (up to 5), however from each team we will evaluate only the last two sent.
-3. Each submission must be accompanied with a short (up to 1 page) description of the proposed system and methodology.
+5. Each submission must be accompanied with a short (up to 1 page) description of the proposed system and methodology.
-4. Participants are allowed to use validation data and relapse annotations only for evaluating their solutions and not for training their models.
-We will only accept unsupervised methods (regarding the relapse annotations) for the challenge.
-5. Participants are encouraged to use the provided baselines as a starting point for their solutions.
+6. Participants are encouraged to use the provided baselines as a starting point for their solutions.
 In addition, participants can open issues in this repository for any questions regarding the challenge/source code.
-6. IMPORTANT!
+7. IMPORTANT!
 The relapses.csv falsely contains one extra day at the bottom of the file.
 This is a mistake - participants should not predict the final day in test datasets.
 Please ignore this extra day.
+The script `test.py` also showcases this change.

 #### Submission